benfred/py-spy/README.md

 a noticeable impact on performance.
 The only other Python profiler that runs totally in a separate process is [pyflame](https://github.com/uber/pyflame), which profiles remote python processes by using the ptrace system call.
-While pyflame is a great project, it doesn't support Python 3.7 yet and doesn't work on OSX or Windows.
+While pyflame is a great project, it doesn't support Python 3.7 yet and doesn't work on OSX, Windows or FreeBSD.

 ### How does py-spy work?